huggingface/peft/docs/source/accelerate/fsdp.md

 1. Merging when using PEFT and FSDP is currently unsupported and will raise error.
 2. Passing `modules_to_save` config parameter to is untested at present.
 3. GPU Memory saving when using CPU Offloading is untested at present.
-4. When using FSDP+QLoRA, `paged_adamw_8bit` currently results in error when saving a checkpoint.
+4. When using FSDP+QLoRA, `paged_adamw_8bit` currently results in an error when saving a checkpoint.